rabbitmq/rabbitmq-website/docs/prometheus.md

 title: Monitoring with Prometheus and Grafana
 displayed_sidebar: docsSidebar
 ---

-# Monitoring with Prometheus amd Grafana
+# Monitoring with Prometheus and Grafana

 ## Overview {#overview}